Haseeb-Qureshi/p2p_assignment/README.md

 # P2P Protocol Exercise

 ## Background
 In this assignment, you'll be building a simple P2P protocol inspired by [GIMPS, the Great Internet Mersenne Prime Search](https://en.wikipedia.org/wiki/Great_Internet_Mersenne_Prime_Search).
 GIMPS is a distributed computing project that lets anyone in the world to contribute their computing power to help discover new prime numbers.
-It was founded in 1996 and is still running.
-As of today, GIMPS is credited with having discovered the largest currently known prime number: **2<sup>82,589,933</sup> - 1**
+It was founded in 1996 and is still running to this day.
+GIMPS is credited with having discovered the largest currently known prime number: **2<sup>82,589,933</sup> - 1**.

 This prime number is a [Mersenne prime](https://en.wikipedia.org/wiki/Mersenne_prime).
-Mersenne primes are prime numbers are primes that are 1 less than a power of 2 (**2<sup>N</sup> - 1**).
+Mersenne primes are prime numbers are primes that are 1 less than a power of 2 (i.e., primes of the form **2<sup>N</sup> - 1**).
 GIMPS focuses on Mersenne primes because they possess mathematical properties that make them easy for computers to generate and test.

 The real GIMPS is not actually P2P (it uses a central server to coordinate all of the volunteers), but in our version, we'll be making it fully P2P.